Pyotr Ilyich Tchaikovsky–Violin Concerto in D, Op. 35-1. Allegro Moderato

 My grandfather was a gentleman and respectfully complied.
 He was rewarded by the gods.
 The young lady did not become my grandmother, but she certainly became my grandfather’s savior.

 When my grandfather married and started to raise a family in New York, his work as a musician didn’t seem adequate to pay the bills.
 It was at this time that chance, or fate, once again saved him.
 A successful Polish cosmetician was establishing her empire in New York City.
-She had made a fortune as she climbed the ladder from Krakow to Melbourne to Paris to London with jars of beauty creams scented with water lilies and energized with herbs from the Carpathian Mountains.
+She had made a fortune as she climbed the ladder from Krakow to Melbourne to Paris to London with jars of beauty creams scented with herbs from the mountains of Eastern Europe.

 I wish I could have been there to see my grandfather with his twinkling blue eyes charm Helena Rubinstein.
 His entire career was at the side of “Madame” as chief painter for her showrooms and private residencies.
 “A brilliant woman,” he recalled with deep respect.
 “Always working, thinking, doing … surviving.”
-And then he smiled.
-“In the early 1900’s when she was beginning her cosmetic salon in London, she couldn’t get a bank loan of a $100,000 because banks just didn’t give loans to women.
+And then he smiled as he told me her story: “In the early 1900’s when she was beginning her cosmetic salon in London, she couldn’t get a bank loan of a $100,000 because banks just didn’t give loans to women.
 So she used her own money.
-Just like years later when she wanted to buy a penthouse on Park Avenue and they didn’t allow Jews to buy co-ops, she bought the entire building.
-Bought her Parisian mansion as well.”
-He laughed, so proud of his Madame –“A force of nature.”
+Just like years later when she wanted to buy a penthouse on Park Avenue and they didn’t allow Jews to buy co-ops, she bought the entire building.”
+He laughed, so proud of his Madame -“a force of nature.”

 My grandfather lived until he was 94 and to his last day, he was tall and straight, with a full head of white hair.
 And he continued to tell his stories.
 When I’d bring my baby son, Gregory, to his apartment, my grandfather was thrilled to have another member of the family listen to his tales.
 He’d narrate again about Czar Nicholas and Czarina Alexandra, Alexis and Anastasia.
 He even told Gregory that he shared the same name with Rasputin, the mystical monk whom he had played music for at the Czar’s palace.

 My grandfather never told me about the Czarina’s love for diamonds.
 And I don’t think he had ever seen Simon Simonovich hiding in St. Isaac’s Cathedral discussing with Rasputin how to sell diamonds to the Russian aristocrats.
 It was my role, years later, to continue my grandfather’s love for storytelling and narrate that Mica’s blue diamond was Russian – it had even been the Czarina’s favorite.
-How strange the unconscious is that this blue diamond looks so much like my aqua marine.
+How strange the unconscious is that this blue diamond looks so much like my aqua marine from my husband’s Russian patient.

 That evening as the night was still day, I remember the thrill of sitting in a café eating blintzes and listening to Rachmaninoff.
 The violin staccatos brought me back to my grandparents’ apartment and I tried to hold on to the world of my youth.
-The effort made me sad and happy as I remembered how my grandparents loved me and I loved them.
-It is this memory that has helped me be the grandparent I strive to be.
+The effort made me sad, and yet, happy as I remembered how my grandparents loved me and I loved them.
+It is this memory that has helped me be the grandparent I strive to be today.
 In this way, my grandparents live within me and I have become them.
-From their magic corner in my treasure chest, their memory never ends.
+From their magic corner in my treasure chest, their inspiration never ends.